carstenbauer/StableDQMC.jl/paper.md

 # Introduction

-At the heart of condensed matter physics is the desire to gain a solid understanding of interacting many-particle systems, such as magnetic insulators, metals, and superconductors.
-A powerful
+At the heart of condensed matter physics is the desire to gain a solid understanding of complex interacting many-particle systems, such as topological insulators, metals, and superconductors.
+Quantum Monte Carlo simulations are a powerful tool for making significant progress in this direction as they allow for a numerically exact and unbiased study of these materials.

 It is a Julia [@Bezanson2017] library.